safadl/safadl/README.md

 - 👋 Hi, I’m Safa Deldoul
-- 👀 I’m interested in web , mobile development and also Deep learning
+- I'm a Software Engineer
-- 👩‍💻 I’m currently studying software Engineering
+- 👀 I’m interested in mobile development, web and Deep learning!
 - 📫 How to reach me : https://linkedin.com/in/safa-deldoul-428b76190/

 <!---